 Emails from readers: I received my first five emails from readers, the best Christmas gift ever!

-Sign-ups to my Reader’s Club subscriber list: Since the promo, 30 readers have registered on my website for my Reader’s Club email list.
-If you want to read more about how to increase email sign-ups, check out this great post by Joanna Penn.
+Sign-ups to my Reader’s Club subscriber list: Following the promo, 30 readers registered on my website for my Reader’s Club email list.

 Hidden benefits of a free promo